Airport Security in Pakistan

 Expect multiple checkpoints:

-- Entry gate - Ticket and ID check before entering the terminal
+- Entry gate - Printed Ticket and ID check before entering the terminal

 - Check-in area - Baggage X-ray